Vitria-hub/Vitria/replit.md

 ## Frontend Architecture

-The frontend uses Next.js 14 with the App Router, combining server and client components.
+The frontend is built with Next.js 14 and the App Router, utilizing a combination of server and client components.
 It follows an Atomic Design pattern with reusable, type-safe components styled using TailwindCSS and `class-variance-authority`.
-A custom design system with brand colors (primary: #1B5568, accent: #F5D35E) ensures UI consistency. tRPC React Query hooks manage state and data fetching, providing caching and invalidation.
-The UI features a simplified category system for agency search, a community-focused homepage with clear CTAs, and a comprehensive blog system with SEO optimization.
-Mobile responsiveness is implemented across all components, including navigation and carousels.
+A custom design system defines brand colors (primary: #1B5568, accent: #F5D35E) for UI consistency. tRPC React Query hooks handle state and data fetching, including caching and invalidation.
+The UI features a simplified category system for agency search, a community-focused homepage with clear Calls to Action (CTAs), and an SEO-optimized blog.
+Mobile responsiveness is implemented across all components.

 ## Backend Architecture

-The backend utilizes tRPC for a type-safe RPC-style API, with route handlers organized by domain and input validation via Zod.
+The backend uses tRPC for a type-safe RPC-style API, with route handlers organized by domain and input validation via Zod.
 A single API endpoint processes all requests.
-Data access is managed directly through the Supabase client using a query builder.
-Business logic encompasses advanced agency filtering (supporting both new category and legacy service parameters), a review moderation system, comprehensive metrics tracking for agencies, and sponsored content management.
-Analytics endpoints include secure tracking for views, contacts, and searches, with admin-only access for KPIs and agency performance ranking.
+Data access is managed through the Supabase client.
+Business logic includes advanced agency filtering (supporting both categories and legacy services), a review moderation system, comprehensive metrics tracking for agencies, and sponsored content management.
+Analytics endpoints securely track views, contacts, and searches, with an admin-only dashboard for KPIs and performance ranking.

 ## Database Design

-Supabase (PostgreSQL) serves as the database, featuring tables for `users`, `agencies`, `reviews`, `portfolio_items`, `agency_metrics_daily`, `sponsored_slots`, and `subscriptions`.
-It uses UUID primary keys and foreign key relationships.
-Key tables store owner relationships, service categories, and rating information, while `agency_metrics_daily` tracks time-series data.
-Database indexing is optimized for performance, especially for carousel and analytics queries.
+Supabase (PostgreSQL) is the database, featuring tables for `users`, `agencies`, `reviews`, `portfolio_items`, `agency_metrics_daily`, `sponsored_slots`, `subscriptions`, `client_profiles`, and `agency_contacts`.
+It uses UUID primary keys and foreign key relationships, storing owner relationships, service categories, and rating information. `agency_metrics_daily` tracks time-series data.
+Database indexing is optimized for performance, particularly for carousel and analytics queries.

 ## Authentication System

-Supabase Auth handles email/password authentication and user sessions.
+Supabase Auth manages email/password and Google OAuth authentication, along with user sessions.
 A role-based authorization model (`user`, `agency`, `admin`) is enforced, with protected tRPC procedures validating session tokens and verifying ownership.
-The onboarding process allows role selection, and agency owners can securely manage their profiles.
+The onboarding process includes role selection, and agency owners can securely manage their profiles.
+OAuth callbacks handle role assignment and redirection to onboarding flows for clients and agencies.

 ## SEO Implementation

 SEO is managed using the `next-seo` package for global and page-specific metadata. `next-sitemap` generates `sitemap.xml` and `robots.txt` post-build.
-Blog content is structured with H2/H3, Q&A formats, and rich media for AI and search engine optimization.
+Blog content is structured with H2/H3, Q&A formats, and rich media for optimal indexing.

 ## Analytics System

-A comprehensive analytics infrastructure tracks user interactions, including agency profile views, contact button clicks, and detailed search analytics (queries, filters, results, zero-result searches).
+A comprehensive analytics infrastructure tracks user interactions such as agency profile views, contact button clicks, and detailed search analytics (queries, filters, results, zero-result searches).
 Frontend tracking uses custom React hooks with smart deduplication.
-The backend provides tRPC endpoints for tracking with service role authentication, and an admin dashboard displays real-time KPIs, top agency rankings, and allows data export with period filters.
-Agency owners have a dedicated dashboard to view their specific performance metrics, including views, contacts, conversion rates, and top keywords.
+The backend provides tRPC endpoints for tracking with service role authentication.
+An admin dashboard displays real-time KPIs, top agency rankings, and allows data export.
+Agency owners have a dedicated dashboard to view their specific performance metrics.

 # External Dependencies